 DELAWARE

 To become a home inspector in Delaware, you have to apply to be a home inspector trainee if you don’t have a current license in another jurisdiction.
-If you are currently a licensed inspector, you can apply by endorsement.
+Trainees are required to complete at least 75 supervised home inspections.
+These inspections can only commence after the trainee registration has been issued.

 Once you have completed a minimum of 75 inspections under supervision, you can take the exam to become licensed.

-To Take the Exam:
+To Take the Exam

-Contact Info:
+Contact Information

 Division of Professional Regulation